Ronald Acuña Jr. Player Props: Braves vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to give up 39 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (41 total, 1.2 per game).

-- Bradish (1-1 with a 6.14 ERA and 14 strikeouts in 14 2/3 innings pitched) gets the start for the Orioles, his fifth of the season.
+- Wells makes the start for the Orioles, his sixth of the season.
+He is 2-1 with a 3.34 ERA and 27 strikeouts in 35 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Detroit Tigers, when he went 4 2/3 innings, allowing three earned runs while giving up six hits.
+- The righty last appeared on Tuesday against the Kansas City Royals, when he threw six innings, allowing four earned runs while giving up three hits.

-- The 26-year-old has put together a 6.14 ERA and 8.6 strikeouts per nine innings in four games this season, while allowing a batting average of .323 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.